EolnMsuk/ome-ip/README.md

 # ome-ip
-tampermonkey script for ome.tv that shows IP / ISP / Geolocation of the other user.
+tampermonkey script for ome.tv that shows IP / ISP / Geolocation and prevents face detection. to install just use the script attached to tampermonkoey